-Staff need to ensure that care is taken to ensure the safety and security of personal data regarding all of the school population and external stakeholders, particularly, but not exclusively: pupils, parents, staff and external agencies.
+Staff need to ensure that care is taken to ensure the safety and security of personal data regarding all of the school population and external stakeholders, particularly, but not exclusively: pupils, parents/carers, staff, governors and external agencies.

 Personal and sensitive information should only be sent by email when on a secure network.
+It may be necessary to password protect sensitive documents.